Midwifery (B.Sc.)

 What career prospects do I have after completing my studies?

-In inpatient primary care during pregnancy, birth, postpartum and breastfeeding, you can work, for example, in the antenatal clinic, on the prepartum ward, in the (midwife-led) delivery room, on the maternity ward (mother-child unit), in the breastfeeding outpatient clinic, in the parenting school and also as a study midwife.
+In inpatient primary care during pregnancy, childbirth, the postpartum period, and breastfeeding, you can work in prenatal consultations, in the prenatal ward, in the (midwife-led) delivery room, in the maternity ward (mother-child department), in the breastfeeding clinic, in parenting classes, and also as a study midwife.
+In outpatient care, you can provide non-clinical or clinical midwife-led obstetric care and work as a course instructor.